 Every bank and credit union must increase the amount of time employees can spend engaging in higher value interactions with customers.
 One obvious way to increase time for this is by reducing the amount of checks that customers bring into the branch and by automating the handling of checks that do make it to the counter.

-But Dan, you say, we already offer a mobile app with remote deposit.
+You might think to yourself, “Wait a minute, we already offer a mobile app with remote deposit.”
 As a user of several different mobile banking apps, I can talk personally about how these apps often absolutely suck at remote deposit.
 The phone camera struggles to capture the check image, even as I dance creatively over the check holding my phone on one hand at increasingly nonsensical angles while turning lights off and on and closing the curtains with my other hand.
 And then, I must duplicate this for the back of the check.

-It’s a no-brainer to understand that remote check deposit via app must be easy to use and work the first time, or customers will abandon you and post 1-star reviews.
+It’s a no-brainer to understand that remote check deposit via app must be easy to use and work the first time, or customers may abandon you and even post negative reviews online.

 Evaluating Check Processing Automation